earth-pheonix/Flutterkeys/README.md

 ## Get in touch:

+Anyone is welcome to use the project dicussion pages.

-Pheonix regularly shares progress in the Flutterkeys Discord Server: [https://discord.gg/MxGFgqsSQS]
+Pheonix regularly shares progress in the Flutterkeys Discord Server: [https://discord.gg/MxGFgqsSQS] They are also happy to chat & receive feedback

-To contact or collaborate with Pheonix, email them at: [Pheonix@michaeljohnclark.com]
+To contact Pheonix directly, email them at: [Pheonix@michaeljohnclark.com]

+**Feedback and collaboraion is incredibly welcome.**

 ---